50 Festive Christmas Things To Do In Florida for 2024

 Kids and pets can meet Santa and everyone can enjoy festive music.

-Though beautiful all year, during the holidays you can experience the Vizcaya Museum and Gardens decorated to perfection.
+Though beautiful all year, during the holidays you can experience the Calusa Nature Center decorated to perfection.

 miami christmas